deIorean/deIorean/README.md

 I'm a pre-final year engineering student specializing in **cybersecurity**.
 I enjoy working close to the metal and understanding how systems fail, how data flows, and how to build things that are both functional and secure.

-Currently looking for **internship opportunities** in cybersecurity.
+Currently looking for **internship opportunities** in cybersecurity or anything close to it.

 - 🔐 Interested in web security, log analysis, and threat detection
 - 🛠️ Building projects that solve real security and engineering problems
-- 📚 Always learning — currently going deeper into network security
+- 📚 Always learning — currently going deeper into web application security

 ---